smartive/graphql-magic/docs/docs/11-migration-guides.md

 ## Upgrading to v17.2.0

 From now on, foreign keys will be indexed by default.
-For existing projects, you'll need to add indices manually to your existing migrations.
+For existing projects, you'll need to add indices manually to your existing foreign keys.

 Here's a sample script to generate the migration: